 - Draft a resume, and tweak it based on what type of jobs you apply to

 - You may want to spend time building profiles on job or career sites.
-Some employment agencies also have sites you can build a profile, including your resume, onto
+Some employment agencies also have sites you can build a profile, including your resume.

-- Research salaries or hourly pays for different jobs you are interested in
+- Research salaries or hourly pay for different jobs you are interested in.

 - I have a desk with a desktop computer, but any area may work, as long as it involves a seat and a work surface.
 Maybe a sofa with a coffee table, a chair beside a side table, or else a kitchen table.
 Even a bed would work for some people, although I would probably doze off if I tried to work on mine.